osqzss/LimeGPS/Readme.md

 ### Build on Windows with Visual Studio

 Follow the instructions at [Lime Suite wiki page](https://wiki.myriadrf.org/Lime_Suite) and install the Pothos SDR development environment.
-Assume you already downloaded pthreads-win32 files.

 1. Start Visual Studio.
 2. Create an empty project for a console application.